Philio/bootstrapdefault/README.md

 A modern and responsive theme for [Piwigo](http://piwigo.org/) built with standard [Bootstrap](http://getbootstrap.com/) components and using the default [Bootstrap](http://getbootstrap.com/) theme.
 Intended for easy customisation using [Bootstrap](http://getbootstrap.com/) styles or as a parent theme for creating responsive themes for [Piwigo](http://piwigo.org/).

+## DEPRECATED

+This theme is no longer maintained as I'm no longer actively using Piwigo for photo hosting.
+The theme has served it's purpose and inspired the creation of [Bootstrap Darkroom](https://github.com/tkuther/piwigo-bootstrap-darkroom) which is great theme, actively maintained and has numerous additional features, so I recommend using this instead.

 ## Features

 * Fully responsive and fully featured theme based on Bootstrap's default theme